lisdude/rmoo/README.md

 |                        |               |                                                                                                                                                                                                                     |

 ### Miscellaneous Settings
-These are some settings you can put in your general Emacs settings to enhance your rmoo experience.
+These are some settings you can put in your Emacs init file to enhance your rmoo experience.
+RMOO-specific settings can be configured from within Emacs by typing `M-x customize-group`, `rmoo`.

 | Setting                                                   | Effect                                                                                                       |
 | --------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |